hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/prestashop/domains/emildesign_com/__init__.md

 # No functions or classes are present in the provided code.
 # Therefore, there are no tests to write.
 A placeholder is included
-# to demonstrate the structure for testing a hypothetical function.
+# to demonStarte the structure for testing a hypothetical function.

 def test_placeholder_function_valid_input():
     """